abjoglekar/GEMS-X003-Geospatial-Analysis-R-Intro/README.md

 2. Once logged in, click `Analyze > RStudio` from the homepage (top right corner).
 If you do not have an `Analyze` option next to `Data Products` and `My Workspace` please let your TA know immediately.
 They will need to assign you permissions using their administrator account.

 3. Install packages needed for course.
-This might take a awhile (upwards of 15 minutes), so we want to get started right away.
+This might take awhile (upwards of 15 minutes), so we want to get started right away.
 If you have any issues please reference the R Troubleshooting document on Canvas and/or let your TA know immediately.
     ```shell

     # the `stars` and `tmaptools` packages are explicitly installed to enable